-James teases us—and his heroine—with the possibility of this story’s being another Pamela or Jane Eyre: that the governess will win the heart of the Master and superintend the estate not as his employee but as its mistress.
+James teases us—and his heroine—with the possibility that this story is another Pamela or Jane Eyre, that the governess will win the heart of the Master and superintend the estate not as his employee but as its mistress.
 This possibility—and the well-read but inexperienced 20-year-old governess is well aware of it as a romantic possibility—never materializes.
-Instead, the ghosts of the previous governess, Miss Jessel, and her lower-class paramour, the servant Peter Quint, materialize—though possibly only to the governess herself, who openly desires some opportunity to prove herself a responsible, resourceful, and even heroic steward for her absent Master.
+Instead, the ghosts of the previous governess, Miss Jessel, and her lower-class paramour, the servant Peter Quint, materialize, though possibly only to the governess herself, who openly desires some opportunity to prove herself a responsible, resourceful, and even heroic steward for her absent Master.

-Her heroism consists in her rescuing the children from the corrupting influence of the dead couple.
+Her heroism consists in her rescue of the children from the dead couple’s corrupting influence.
 Miles, it transpires, has been dismissed from his school for unspecified transgressions, misbehaviors presumably picked up from Quint, who was, as Mrs. Grose informs the governess, “much too free” with “everybody” while he lived.
 The governess’s attempts to protect the children from corruption, however, prove dangerous and eventually lethal at the conclusion.

 Douglas sends for a manuscript he has kept since his undergraduate days, when he befriended his sister’s governess; the manuscript is her account of her time at Bly.
 Some of those at the party titter that Douglas must have been in love with the governess, though she was 10 years his senior, but he protests that the love story in her manuscript doesn’t involve him.